Newsboys' strike of 1899: Kid Blink disgraced

-On July 26, 1899, rumors spread among the newsboys that strike leaders, Kid Blink and David Simmons had betrayed the strike and agreed to sell the boycotted papers in exchange for a bribe from the newspaper executives.
-Both boys denied the charges, but some sources note that Kid Blink wore clothes a bit nicer than usual, indicating the possibility that he may have accepted a bribe.
+On July 26, 1899, rumors spread among the newsboys that strike leaders, Kid Blink and David Simmons, had agreed to sell the boycotted papers in exchange for a bribe from the newspaper executives.
+Both boys denied the charges, but some newspapers note that Kid Blink wore clothes a bit nicer than usual, indicating he may had accepted a bribe.
 In response to these suspicions, Kid Blink and David Simmons resigned from their leadership positions, Simmons changing from union president to treasurer, and Kid Blink becoming a walking delegate.

-That night, Kid Blink was chased through the streets by a group of boys angry about the rumors that he had abandoned the strike.
+That night, Kid Blink was chased through the streets by a group of boys angry because of the rumors.
 A police officer, seeing the group of running boys, assumed that Kid Blink was the leader and arrested him for disorderly conduct.
 Kid Blink was given a fine and let go, while a group of newsboys outside the court jeered at him.

+A few days later, Kid Blink won a bet on a horse race.
+He walked down Park Row in nice clothing: a checkered suit, a red tie, tan shoes, and a straw hat with a blue polka-dot band around it.
+He also held a cane.
+Kid Blink asked the newsboys there "I don’t think there is much in this strike, do youse?...dis is no way to make money.
+Dese people can beat us hands down".
+After, one of the newsboys threw a piece of pavement at him, to which he ran into the Sun building.
+A policeman followed him in, arrested him, and brought him home.
+He was later charged with disorderly conduct and fined $5.
+Later, newsboys held banners reading: "Kid the Blink, He’s in the Clink.
+Dave Fitzimmons, He’s Our Old Persimmon."

 The end of the strike

 After the rumors about Kid Blink and David Simmons' desertion of the strike, combined with their failure to obtain a parade permit, the newsboys' faith in centralized leadership was diminished.
 Other newsboys stepped up to lead the strikers, but none of them had the same level of power and influence that Kid Blink once had.

-On August 1, 1899, the World and Journal offered the newsboys a compromise: the price of a hundred papers would remain at 60¢, but they would buy back any unsold papers.
+On August 1, 1899, the World and the Journal offered the newsboys a compromise: the price of a hundred papers would remain at 60¢, but they would buy back any unsold papers.
 This meant that the boys who had trouble selling all their papers would not be forced to sell late into the night to avoid taking a loss for the day.
-The newsboys accepted this compromise, ended the strike and disbanded the union on August 2, 1899.
+The newsboys accepted this compromise, ended the strike and disbanded the union on August 2, 1899. the World would continue to assert that there was no strike, but an "unorganized movement led by those who hoped to gain public confidence by lying about their successful rivals".